Horton to lead art workshop

-The Kent Art Association and its gallery will offer a three-day workshop, ““Exploring Methods and Mediums: Using Color and Composition for Dramatic Effect,” April 8-10 from 10 a.m. to 4 p.m. each day.
+The Kent Art Association and its gallery will offer a three-day workshop, “Exploring Methods and Mediums: Using Color and Composition for Dramatic Effect,” for beginners and master artists April 8-10 from 10 a.m. to 4 p.m. each day.

 KAA President Connie Horton will lead students through three of the most common mediums used by artists — oil, watercolor and pastels — and demonstrate how color and composition are used make a painting more interesting and dramatic.